BeneCollyridam/vue-component-library-boilerplate/docs/components.md

 ## Component types

-Components are divided into 'pure' and 'layout' components.
+Components are divided into "pure" and "layout" components.

 **Pure components** can be thought of as a single element, like a button or an input.
 They can also contain other components and act as a container, such as card and menu components.